 If you’re naturally sensitive to light, avoid bright sunlight and other harsh lighting sources.

 Wear wide-brimmed hats and sunglasses with ultraviolet protection when outdoors in daylight.

 Also, consider wearing glasses with photochromic lenses.
 Automatically adapting to changing light, Transitions® lenses darken when exposed to outdoor UVs and return to their clear, transparent state when indoors.
-Uniquely designed to protect your eyes by blocking 100% UV rays outside and harmful blue light inside.
+Uniquely designed to protect your eyes by blocking 100% UV rays and filter blue light¹ indoors and outdoors.

 In bright sunlight, wear polarized sunglasses.
 These lenses provide extra protection against glare-causing reflections of light from water, sand, snow, roads and other reflective surfaces.
-All Nikon sunglasses are fitted with Polashade 2 or Polashade Reveal polarized lenses, that eliminate up to 99%* of unwanted reflections of light.
 As a result, your environment appears very sharp with crisp, well-contrasted colours.